ocrmypdf/OCRmyPDF/docs/pdfsecurity.rst

 The author also provides professional services that include OCR and building databases around PDFs, and is happy to provide consultation.

-Abbyy Cloud OCR is a viable commercial alternative with a web services API.
+Abbyy Cloud OCR is viable commercial alternative with a web services API.
+Amazon Textract, Google Cloud Vision, and Microsoft Azure Computer Vision provide advanced OCR but have less PDF rendering capability.

 Password protection, digital signatures and certification
 =========================================================